 Back to iMarketsLive.
 When I search Google for “iMarketsLive” the front page of search results (when I ran the query) shows their website near to the top, but it also shows YouTube videos which strongly suggest that it is a scam (FOREX PRO, 2017; Vanderbuilt, 2017; ForexDini, 2018).
 There’s also a video on YouTube detailing a user’s 13 month story with iMarketsLive (Garcia, 2018).

-To be fair, their Facebook page has 35,142 likes (iMarketsLive, n.d.-b) but there are also a few comments by disgruntled persons on their FaceBook page.
+To be fair, their Facebook page has 35,142 likes (iMarketsLive, n.d.-b) but there are also a few comments by disgruntled persons as well.
 Maybe that’s no cause for alarm, after all you can’t please everyone and at the end of the day, iMarketsLive cannot control the behaviours and actions of various Markets and people.
 However, when I continue scrolling through the results of the “iMarketsLive” query on Google, I noticed a warning from the Belgium Financial Services and Markets Authority (FSMA, 2018).
 The following statement from the FSMA in particular concerns me:

 The Financial Services and Markets Authority (FSMA) warns the public against the activities of International Markets Live LTD, which offers tools and trainings relating to forex products and CFDs